elatov/elatov.github.io/_posts/2013-09-11-combine-vobsub-subidx-format-subtitles-single-subrip-srt-format-file.md

     Press RET at the end (ALT+RET to store into RAM only):

-So anything represented by the hash marks (#) it didn&#8217;t recognize.
+So anything represented by the hash marks (#) it didn't recognize.
 You can fill in the characters that you recognize (in the above example that is the **i** character).
-After that&#8217;s done, you can check how the text looks like :
+After that's done, you can check how the text looks like :

     $ cat file10788.pgm.txt
     Still, he's got style.